grimy86/DataVista/README.md

 ```

 This step is optional because you could always use DataVista.Connection.CreateConnectionString().

 Or you could use the [SqlConnectionStringBuilder Class](https://learn.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlconnectionstringbuilder?view=dotnet-plat-ext-5.0).

+> [!NOTE]
+> Make sure to use the right constructor when altering the connectionstring.

 ### 3. Add the namespace using statement to your .cs file.
 #### Namespace